 Montana | University of Montana |

-Nebraska | University of Nebraska Kearney University of Nebraska Lincoln University of Nebraska Omaha |
+Nebraska | University of Nebraska, Kearney University of Nebraska, Lincoln University of Nebraska, Omaha |

-Nevada | Nevada State College University of Nevada Reno |
+Nevada | Nevada State University University of Nevada, Reno |

 New Hampshire | University of New Hampshire |